 Communicate positive messages.
 Let your children know you care about them, believe in them, and accept them.
-Help them identify and improve upon their strengths and talents.
+Help them identify and improve their strengths and talents.
 Direct your children toward healthy activities, and find ways for them to be successful at what they enjoy.
 Praise them for their accomplishments, and always make sure that they understand how important they are to your family.

 Avoid scare tactics.
 Young people who are interested in or involved in gangs usually won’t be frightened away from their loyalties.
-They may see only the positive, short-term consequences of their actions.
+They may see only the positive, short-term benefits of their actions.
 Calmly discuss the long-term consequences and realities of gang life: prison, serious injury, and even death.
 Back up what you say with facts.
 Talk about how decisions today can affect their future.

 Find ways to occupy your children’s free time.
 Be aware of how your children spend their free time, and get them involved in after-school sports, recreation, dance, the arts, or other activities.
-Explore interests or hobbies that might be enjoyable and beneficial.
+Explore with them interests or hobbies that might be enjoyable and beneficial.
 Assign responsibilities at home, encourage working a part-time job, and monitor their progress in school.

 Spend time with your child.
 Plan activities that the whole family can enjoy, and also spend time one-on-one with your children.
 Expose your youth to places beyond your neighborhood: parks, museums, the beach, campgrounds, or whatever is available and affordable in your area.
 Visit community centers, libraries, and other organizations that offer programs for families and for young people specifically.

 Know your children’s friends well.
 Encourage your children to invite friends over.
-Get to know them, and be a positive influence in their lives.
+Get to know them and be a positive influence in their lives.

 Set limits.
-Your children need to know at an early age what is acceptable and what is unacceptable behavior in your home.
+Your children need to know at an early age what is acceptable and unacceptable behavior in your home.
 Do not allow your children to stay out late or spend a lot of unsupervised time out in the streets.
 You can’t control everything they do, but you can be aware of where they are going, and whom they are going with.

 Do not allow your children to hang out with gang members or to attend parties where gang members might be present.
 Do not allow your child to write or practice writing gang names, symbols, or any other gang signs.